ckeeper-io/devops-agent/README.md

 ## Description

 This repository contains the code for an Infrastructure as Code (IaC) agent.
-The agent is designed to automate the process of managing and provisioning infrastructure using code.
+The agent is designed to automate the process of managing and provisioning infrastructure using code

 ## Features